You can apply online or on paper to get a parent and grandparent super visa. You must send all the documents to support

 Note: You may be eligible for a multiple-entry visa for up to 10 years depending on individual circumstances.

 If you do not need a visitor visa to enter Canada, you can still use the parent and grandparent super visa to stay in Canada for up to two years.
 To do so, follow the steps below.

 Steps to apply for a visa

-Starting between September and December 2013, citizens from 29 countries and 1 territory will need to give biometrics (fingerprints and photograph) when they apply for a visa.
+Citizens from 29 countries and 1 territory need to give biometrics (fingerprints and photograph) when they apply for a visa.

 You must have: